matthewjweaver/mjw-toolbox/openbsd-skel/README.md

-The following set of commands are useful for updating the bad ssh actors list based on your ssh server logs:
+The following set of commands are useful for updating the bad ssh actors list based on your ssh server logs.
+See ../sietchtabr/sshbot-exlcusions for an example exclusions list:
 ```
 # < /var/log/authlog \
   awk '/Invalid user/ {print $10}'| \